Assumption-lean weak limits and tests for two-stage adaptive experiments: Introduction

 Our work falls into the category of marginal inference with asymptotic validity.
-The works of \citet{Zhang2020,Hadad2021,adusumilli2023optimal,Hirano2023} are the most related ones. \citet{Zhang2020,Hadad2021} establish asymptotic normality results on the outcome means by imposing strong assumptions on the signal strength or the distribution of the potential outcomes.\footnote{The setting of \citet{Zhang2020,Hadad2021} can be more general than the two-stage adaptive experiments we consider in Algorithm~\ref{alg:off_evaluation}.} \citet{Hirano2023} provide general representation of the limiting distribution of test statistics in a multi-stage setup, similar to that in Algorithm~\ref{alg:off_evaluation}.
+The works of \citet{Zhang2020,Hadad2021,adusumilli2023optimal,Hirano2023} are the most related ones. \citet{Zhang2020,Hadad2021} prove asymptotic normality of outcome means under strong signal-strength or outcome-distribution assumptions, and their results extend beyond the two-stage adaptive experiments studied in this paper. \citet{Hirano2023} provide general representation of the limiting distribution of test statistics in a multi-stage setup, similar to that in Figure~\ref{fig:adaptive-experiment-illustration}.
 Later, \citet{adusumilli2023optimal} uses these representations to study the optimality of the tests under the same setup.
 Their results are built upon Le Cam's theory on limits of experiments~\citep{le1972limits}, which are valid only under contiguous alternatives and smooth (semi-)parametric outcome distributions.
 Despite the elegance of the results, the general representation requires verifying the existence of certain weak limits, which must be addressed on a case-by-case basis and therefore poses a barrier for practitioners.
 A more detailed comparison with the related literature is provided in Section~\ref{sec:phase_transition}.

 From the inferential perspective, strong assumptions about signal strength and data generating distributions in this line of work can have significant practical consequences.
 Misusing the limiting distribution in hypothesis testing may yield Type-I error inflation (see an example in Figure \ref{fig:failure_Hadad} in Appendix \ref{sec:inspection_Victor}).
 Likewise, the stringent distributional requirements on $\mathbb{P}_{F}$ and $\mathbb{P}_{P}$ are often unrealistic when outcomes display complex or non-standard behavior.
 A vivid illustration arises in exploratory biological studies, such as single-cell CRISPR screens~\citep{dixit2016perturb,gasperini2019genome}.
 In these experiments, the main outcomes, gene-expression measurements, typically exhibit overdispersion, measurement error, and technical batch effects, all of which may violate the prespecified distributional assumptions.
 These caveats highlight the need for a robust inferential framework that can accommodate a broader range of signal strengths and remain agnostic to the outcome distribution.